 The formalization of transformations using higher-order patterns has been considered by several researchers.
-In [19], for example, program transformations for recursion removal are expressed as second-order patterns defined in the simply typed $\lambda$ -calculus [5].
-As opposed to this treatment we use the powerful framework of QED and demonstrate that it is possible to formalize and verify a "large" development step illustrated by a schematic algorithm global-search.
-Due to space limitations, only the most essential features can be sketched, the rigorous mathematical treatment and verification is presented in [9].
+In [HL78], for example, program transformations for recursion removal are expressed as second-order patterns defined in the simply typed λ -calculus [Chu40].
+In contrast to this treatment we use the powerful framework of TYPELAB and demonstrate how it is possible to formalize and verify a "large" development step ; this is illustrated by a schematic algorithm global-search.
+Due to space limitations, only the most essential features can be sketched, the rigorous mathematical treatment and verification is presented in [Dol94].
+To a large extent, this work follows the approach developed by D. Smith [Smi87].
+Independently of the work described here, a formal treatment of some of the "larger" steps has also been carried out by C. Kreitz [Kre93] in the context of NUPRL [Con86].